 Legislative assistants research policy issues, track legislation, and survey the positions of other legislators on pending legislation.
 They prepare briefings for their legislator and other office staff.

 Salary: According to PayScale, legislative assistants earn an average of $40,299, with the top 10% earning $67,000 or more and the bottom 10% earning $31,000 or less.

 3. Public Relations Specialist

 Public relations representatives influence public opinion about their clients based largely on placing stories with the media.
 Political science majors develop the writing skills needed to draft compelling press releases and the persuasive skills to assert the benefits of covering a particular story.
 They also learn how opinions are formed, and the role of the media, as they research current events during their studies.

 Public relations specialists often organize and publicize press conferences and other events in order to attract media attention and get the word out about their client.
 Political science majors gain some insight into this process as they study the mechanics of organizing campaign events and public appearances by government representatives.

-Salary and Job Outlook: According to the Bureau of Labor Statistics (BLS), public relations specialists earned an average of $60,000 in May 2018, with the top 10% earning $112,310 or more and the bottom 10% earning $33,600 or less.
-The BLS expects jobs in the field to grow by 9% by 2026 – about as fast as average.
+Salary and Job Outlook: According to the Bureau of Labor Statistics (BLS), public relations specialists earned a median annual salary of $61,150 in May 2019, with the top 10% earning $115,430 or more and the bottom 10% earning $34,590 or less.
+The BLS expects jobs in the field to grow by 6% between 2018 and 2028 – about as fast as average.